Altering Backward Pass Gradients improves Convergence

-The softmax gradient tampering technique is described in this section.
-Softmax gradient tampering modifies the gradient in the backward pass.
-It does not alter the behaviour in the forward pass.
-Before we describe our method, we briefly explain the forward pass itself.
+The PowerGrad Transform technique is described in this section.
+It is a general technique and can be applied to any neural network.
 A neural network with parameters $W$ generates $C$ logits denoted by $z$ for every input vector $x$. $z$ is given as $z=Wx$.
-Then a set of probability values $p_i$ are generated from the logits using a softmax function which is defined as $p_i=\frac{e^{z_i}}{\sum _{j=1}^C z_j}$. $p_i$ and $z_i$ represent the predicted probability values and the logits for the $i^{th}$ class respectively.
+Then a set of probability values $p_i$ are generated from the logits using a softmax function which is defined as $p_i=\frac{e^{z_i}}{\sum _{j=1}^C e^{z_j}}$. $p_i$ and $z_i$ represent the predicted probability values and the logits for the $i^{th}$ class respectively.
 Following this step, the loss function is invoked and the loss between the predicted probability values the ground truth labels (which is also a probability distribution) is calculated.
-If the loss function is cross-entropy loss, then the value of the loss is given as $\mathcal{L}=-\sum _{i=1}^C q_i \log \left(p_i\right)$ where $q_i$ is the ground truth label of the $i^{th}$ class for a particular training example.
-By backpropagation rule, we can calculate the gradient of the loss with respect to the logits which takes the form $\frac{\partial \mathcal{L}}{\partial z_i}=p_i-q_i$.
+If the loss function is cross-entropy loss, then the value of the loss is given as $L=-\sum _{i=1}^C q_i \log \left(p_i\right)$ where $q_i$ is the ground truth label of the $i^{th}$ class for a particular training example.
+By standard gradient update rule, we can calculate the gradient of the loss with respect to the logits which takes the form $\frac{\partial L}{\partial z_i}=p_i-q_i$.

-The softmax gradient tampering technique is now described.
-We introduce a hyperparameter $\alpha$, which takes a value between $[0,1]$ and regulates the degree of tampering.
-The softmax gradient tampering method modifies the predicted probability values in the backward pass as follows:
+The PowerGrad Transform technique is now described.
+We introduce a hyperparameter $\alpha$, which takes a value between $[0, 1]$ and regulates the degree of gradient modification.
+Fig. \ref{fig:prob_plots} shows the effects of the transform under different values of $\alpha$ for different distributions.
+The PowerGrad Transform method modifies the predicted probability values in the backward pass as follows:

 The above transformation changes the gradient of the loss with respect to the logits as follows:

 The rest of the backward pass proceeds as usual.
 We denote the original probability distribution as $P$ (with values $p_i$ at the $i^{th}$ index) and the transformed distribution as $P'$ (with values $p_i'$ at the $i^{th}$ index).